Two children walking along a leafy trail under trees in a serene outdoor setting.

 Alley Pond Park

-Joni Monacell: This park in Queens is home to a number of hiking trails where you can see wetlands, tidal flats, meadows and forests.
+Joni Monacell said: This park in Queens is home to a number of hiking trails where you can see wetlands, tidal flats, meadows and forests.
 In addition to hiking trails, the park has a high ropes adventure course, an environmental center, and one of the city's oldest trees (a 350-450 yr old tulip tree that stands 133.8 ft high)!

 Primary photo: Jamie Taylor on Unsplash